Millen Brand: Personal life

 Brand was born on January 19, 1906, in Jersey City, New Jersey, into a working-class family.
-His father was an electrician working freelance and his mother was a nurse.
+His father was a freelance electrician and his mother was a nurse.
+His mother was of Pennsylvania Dutch descent.
 His maternal grandfather was a carpenter and his paternal grandfather was a farmer.
-Brand's father bought a farm in 1906 and Millen enjoyed doing chores on the farm and stopped going to the local school.
+Brand's father bought a farm in 1906, which led to his cessation of attendance in school, because he preferred doing farm chores.
 He and his parents moved back to the city after a few years because farming was not financially viable.
-Brand was of Pennsylvania Dutch descent on his mother’s side.
 He resided in Greenwich Village and on a small farm in Bally, Pennsylvania.
 He married twice; first to Pauline Leader, a poet noted for her memoir about growing up deaf, And No Birds Sing, and then to Helen Mendelssohn (both marriages ended in divorce).
 He had three children by his first marriage and one by his second.

 Career

-After receiving a B.A. and B.Litt (journalism) from Columbia University, Brand worked as a copywriter for the New York Telephone Company 1929-1937.
+After receiving a B.A. and B.Litt. (journalism) from Columbia University, Brand worked as a copywriter for the New York Telephone Company 1929–1937.

-In 1935, Brand joined the League of American Writers (1935-1943), whose members included Alexander Trachtenberg, Frank Folsom, Louis Untermeyer, I.F.
+In 1935, Brand joined the League of American Writers (1935–1943), whose members included Alexander Trachtenberg, Frank Folsom, Louis Untermeyer, I.F.
 Stone, Myra Page, Arthur Miller, Lillian Hellman, and Dashiell Hammett.
 Members were sympathetic to the U.S. Communist Party.